How to Dry Damp Walls?

 If you are seeing damp patches on your walls on a regular basis then it might be a good idea to consider what is causing the damp problem to occur and look into having some form of damp proofing put in place if required such as tanking.

 This would require a fully qualified specialist to carry out this work.
-At Timberwise, we have a number of highly qualified professionals located across the country to deal with your damp related issue.
+At Timberwise, we have a number of highly qualified professionals located across England, Scotland, and Wales to deal with your damp related issue.

 If you are unsure what type of damp problem your property is suffering from then booking a survey is the most efficient way of finding out, as well as detailing the correct action needed to get rid of it.
 To book a damp survey simply call us on 0800 288 8660 or contact us online.